NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 ----------------

 The ``bathy_plane_calc`` program estimates the surface of a body of water.
-It can take inputs in two ways.
+It can take inputs in three ways.
 In one, a DEM is given, a camera model, and a mask obtained from a raw image with that camera model.
 The mask has the value 1 on land and 0 where there is water, or positive values on land and no-data values on water.

+Alternatively, one can pass a set of water height measurements, and the tool will fit a plane through them.

-In the second way of specifying the inputs, a DEM and a shapefile are provided, with the latter's vertices at the water-land interface.
+In the third way of specifying the inputs, a DEM and a shapefile are provided, with the latter's vertices at the water-land interface.

 The output water surface produced by this program is parameterized as a plane in a local stereographic projection.
 This plane can be